Kingdom S02 Ending, Explained: Who sold the Resurrection Plant?

 Plot Summary

-Trapped in Sangju, the Crown Prince prepares for the attack just when he thought the danger was over.
+Trapped in Sangju, the Crown Prince prepares for the attack just when he thinks the danger is over.
 Shockingly, the infected can come out even in daylight now, and they attack just when the guard was let down.
 After fighting for a while, they are forced to flee and find themselves back inside the fortress.
 The problem, now, is that even if they want to wait out the winter, they don’t have enough food to last for more than a few days.

 With the mystery of a traitor still troubling him, the Crown Prince decides to curb the problem where it began.
 He plans to kill Cho Hak-ju, take back his throne, and deal with the plague with all the resources at hand.
-In the meantime, the Queen has been scheming on her own and a lot of dead bodies turn up outside her palace.
+In the meantime, the Queen has been scheming on her own, and a lot of dead bodies turn up outside her palace.

 The Ending